 Follow this mapped-out road trip for a list of some of the most infamous haunted places in Ohio.

 Can I visit any abandoned towns in Ohio?

 There are very few abandoned towns left in Ohio.
 Mineral and Moonville are arguably the most accessible.
-Other abandoned towns in Ohio that are more difficult to explore include Cheshire, Boston Mills (also known as “Hell Town”) and Carpenter’s Mill.
+Other abandoned towns in Ohio that are more difficult to explore include Cheshire, Boston Mills (also known as “Hell Town”), and Carpenter's Mill.
 Findlay Ghost Town is a unique roadside attraction that features a replica of an 1880s-era ghost town.
-Throughout the year, it hosts craft vendors on select dates and serves as a haunted attraction throughout the month of October.
+Throughout the year, it hosts craft vendors on select dates and serves as a haunted attraction throughout October.